m4mans/C-Library-for-GPS-NMEA-0183-Data-Parsing/README.md

 5. The calculated checksum is compared with the extracted checksum from the given string to validate the integrity of the data.

 6. Once the checksum is validated, the code starts parsing `the time_stamp` (the first field) using the built-in function `strsep()`.
-This function divides a string into two halves based on the provided delimiter.
+This function divides a string into two halves based on the provided delimiter returning two strings, one holding the string before the delimiter (,) `pre_delimiter` while the other string contains the data after the delimiter, `post_delimiter` .
 If `strsep()` returns NULL, it means there is no data between two consecutive commas.

 7. If the time field is NULL, the code stores the default value into the `time_stamp` field.

-8. `strsep()` is used iteratively until the last available field.
-If `strsep()` returns an empty string, a message "Not Found!" is stored in that field.
+8. `strsep()` is used iteratively for 14 times until the last available field.
+If `strsep()` returns an empty string, a message `Not Found!` is stored in that field.

+9. After it's done parsing the data is returned.

-9. The data can be displayed on terminal using `ESP_LOGX` or `printf()` function.
+10. The data can be displayed on terminal using `ESP_LOGX` or `printf()` function.

 ## Usage
 To use the GPS Parser Library, follow these steps: